GDS2005/django-crud/README.md

 ]
 ```

-3. Define the Model.
-In `appname/models.py`, define the model.
+3. Define the model.
+In appname/models.py, define the model.
 For example:
 ```bash
 from django.db import models